“The saddest lie in the modern day’s hard work is that anyone can get rich if they just work hard enough.”

 This is incredibly difficult and needs a lot of skills, practical knowledge, persistence, discipline, connections, funds, and some luck along the way.
 But the first five points, are things we can learn ourselves while students.
 Universities should promote and encourage these skills.

 That is why we’d encourage everyone to start their own online business and take matters into their own hands.
 Starting your own domain, you can build your own dreams in the digital world and shape it in the way you want to.
-We’d recommend starting your journey with Bluehost!
+I’d recommend starting your journey with Bluehost!

 The Real World